Uberspace/lab/source/guide_umami.rst

 Configuration
 =============

-After the installation you need to setup the database and do some configuration.
+After the installation you need to create the database and import the database setup.

 .. code-block:: console

  [isabell@stardust umami]$ mysql -e "CREATE DATABASE ${USER}_umami" [isabell@stardust umami]$ mysql "${USER}_umami" < sql/schema.mysql.sql
  [isabell@stardust umami]$

-Enter your MySQL password.

 Use your favorite editor to create ``~/umami/.env`` with the following content: